ELELAB/Moonlight2_case_studies/README.md

 In order to run the analyses you will need to have available the pre-calculated [CScape-somatic](http://cscape-somatic.biocompute.org.uk) scores.
 These are downloadable from CScape-somatic website.
-Please download the `css_coding.vcf.gz` and `css_noncoding.vcf.gz` files and store them in a local directory of your choice.
-The corresponding .tbi files (`css_coding.vcf.gz.tbi` and `css_noncoding.vcf.gz.tbi`) must also be downloaded and be placed in the same folder.
-Then modify the `Run_Basal.sh` script so that the system variables defined therein refer to the location of the two files:
+Please download the `css_coding.vcf.gz`, `css_noncoding.vcf.gz`, `css_coding.vcf.gz.tbi` and `css_noncoding.vcf.gz.tbi` files and store them or link them in the main folder of the cloned repository (see step 2 in the following section).

-`css_coding.vcf.gz` and `css_noncoding.vcf.gz` (see the file itself for an example).
+The `Run_Basal.sh` script can be optionally modified to set a custom location of the CScape file. **If this is a relative path, it should start from the `scripts` directory inside the main folder, since that is where the code is run from.**

 ### Computing environment